City Baking Guide

 How Aspen Altitude Changes Baking

 Dry mountain air increases moisture loss across mixing, proofing, and baking, especially in cookies, quick breads, and enriched dough.
+That is why crust and edge texture can look finished before the center really is.

 Common Aspen Baking Mistakes